jbasrai/jbasrai.github.io/landon/index.md

 # Landon's Mailbox

 ## Dec 12
-- Practice singing the words while playing the melody, this will help us not get lost in the middle of a phrase
+- Song is in good shape!
+Keep practicing singing the words while playing the melody, this will help us not get lost in the middle of a phrase

 ## Dec 3
 - [rudolph backing track](./rudolph.mp3)